Produced augmented reality experiences for The New York Times, bringing my background of covering breaking news to this cutting-edge platform.

 EYE IN THE SKY

-A licensed drone pilot, I’ve flown and captured hours of footage for live news broadcasts as a member of CNN AIR.
+A licensed drone pilot, I’ve flown and captured hours of footage for news videos and live TV broadcasts.

 People have lived there for weeks or months — or by some accounts, even years.
 “It’s like prison,” said one regular.
 “You got to be high to sleep.”